QQQI

 QQQI is even younger than JEPQ

 QQQI launched in January 2024.
 JEPQ launched in May 2022.
-Both funds are young enough that the five-year DGR is null, but QQQI has roughly half as much live distribution history as JEPQ.
-The 7% default DGR the calculator applies is the same placeholder used for every ticker without a computed DGR.
-For QQQI, calling the forward DGR "uncertain" understates it — roughly 16 months of data through mid-2026 is genuinely insufficient to fit a meaningful trend.
-The realistic forward DGR description is flat to slightly variable, sensitive to vol regime.
-Users should treat long-horizon projections with extra caution relative to JEPQ, and heavily test the flat (0%) and shrinking (-3%) scenarios as more defensible baselines.
+Both funds lack a five-year DGR, but QQQI has meaningfully less live distribution history.
+Crucially, QQQI does not yet have enough full calendar years of monthly data to compute even a 2-year measured CAGR — the calculator's default DGR is therefore 0%.
+For QQQI, the realistic forward DGR description is flat to slightly variable, sensitive to vol regime.
+Users should treat long-horizon projections with extra caution relative to JEPQ, and rely primarily on the flat (0%) and shrinking (-3%) scenarios as the most defensible planning baselines.

 Distribution variance is real and should be monitored